TTFI extends support to WTT Star Contender Goa - ExBulletin

 Kamlesh Mehta, Secretary General of TTFI, shared his thoughts on the event saying that the event would benefit all involved, especially the players, fans and followers of the sport.

-“We are thrilled to be a part of this event and excited to play our part in such a world-class event.
-TTFI also has plans for the future to bring many more international events to India to expose and gain experience from the abundant talents available in the country.
+“We are delighted to be a part of this event and excited to play our part in such a world-class event.
+TTFI also has plans for the future to bring many more international events to India to provide exposure and experience to the abundant talents available in the country.
 We are happy that Stupa has taken the first step,” said Kamlesh Mehta.

+“We are delighted to be associated with WTT as a supporting partner and the newly elected body is ready.
+I welcome all players and delegates to the event and congratulate WTT, Stupa and the Government of Goa,” said Meghna Ahlawat, chairman of TTFI.

+WTT Series is the official series of professional table tennis events, where the world’s best players compete against each other in various category tournaments throughout the year.

 |